bmsleight/Review_of_UK_UAS_Regulations/Letter_to_MP.md

 My names is {YOUR NAME} and I am a constituent of {OUR CONSTITUENCY}.
 I am writing to you today because I am concerned about the  Civil Aviation Authority Call for Input: Review of UK UAS Regulations CAP 2569.
 As I am a daily UAS, otherwise known as a drone user - I am concerned the consultation will not take into account view of drone users.

 I am asking you to raise with the Parliamentary Under Secretary of State (Aviation, Maritime and Security) key concerns.
-To work closer with the community of Drone user in the consultation in particular to provide drone uses with:-
+To work closer with the community of Drone user in the consultation in particular to provide drones uses with:-

 1. Evidence of non-compliance of the current regulations
 2. Risk based approach on safety based upon evidence and real data not opinions.